Professional Bull Rider

 Thanks!

-Asked by Adam about 3 years ago
+Asked by Adam over 3 years ago

 My boyfriend started riding bulls at 14, I believe, and was done at 22.
 We, both 26, now have a son who will be 17 months old tomorrow.
 At what age can we start introducing him to the sport?
 We live on a dairy farm so have plenty of young cows.

-Asked by LanesMomma over 9 years ago
+Asked by LanesMomma almost 10 years ago

 Yes, I'm a girl.
 And I wanna be a bull rider! (: Me and a good friend if mine would like to take bull riding classes.
 But I have one question, do you have to be "strong" to a bull rider?